 'Tom's 'dopamine heroes' include dairy products such as double cream and yoghurt, good-quality meats including beef, chicken and turkey, and even chocolate,' - which doesn't sounds like a bad diet plan, if you ask us.

-Speaking during an appearance on This Morning, Tom explained that a milestone birthday proved all the motivation he needed to stay on top of his weight loss goals.
+Speaking during an appearance on This Morning in 2017, Tom explained that a milestone birthday proved all the motivation he needed to stay on top of his weight loss goals.

 'I've lost over 10 stone in two and a half years.
 It's been a lifestyle change, a process,' he said at the time.